Black land loss in the United States: 1900s

 By 1910 records showed that more black Americans owned land than ever before in the history of the United States.
 Over 14 million acres of land were owned by approximately 210,000 black persons, leading some historians to refer to this time period as the height of black land ownership.
 Since then, however, black land ownership has been on a steady decline.
 In a bid to address this worsening issue Congress came up with the Farmers Home Administration, which was intended to extend credit to small income farmers, particularly black Americans.
 With the establishment of political rights for all black Americans, rights to land in the southern states began improving.

 Despite these efforts black ownership of land continued to decline and many black Americans were still experiencing land loss.
 In 1969 James Forman began a very long campaign dubbed the 'Black Manifesto', which called for reparations to be paid to black Americans as well as a land bank in the south meant to offer financial assistance for those experiencing land loss.
-This call was later followed up by the 1973 'Only Six Million Acres' campaign led by Bob Browne.
+This call was later followed up by the 1973 'Only Six Million Acres' campaign led by Robert S. Browne.
 This campaign led to the creation of the Emergency Land Fund during that same year.
 Also founded by Browne, this fund was intended to address the loss of land by the black population.

 Using government grants, the Emergency Land Fund conducted research to determine why black Americans were losing land at an alarming rate.
 It found that the primary reason for the land loss was the heir property policy and that family owned land was easily lost in loans and other encumbrances.
 Further research has suggested that additional reasons for black land loss was discrimination by the Department of Agriculture and discriminatory policies put in place by the Farmers Home Administration.

 Eventually, the Emergency Land Fund merged with other federations with similar goals and in 1990 they petitioned for the passage of laws to offer assistance to black farmers.
 During the same year a lawsuit was filed that sought redress for the plight of black farmers.
 Despite these actions and awareness campaigns such as the 1992 Caravan to Washington March, black land loss continued.
 In 1997 the Department of Agriculture responded by holding talks with farmers and by coming up with 92 ideals that were intended to defeat discrimination.
 Another lawsuit was filed based on the black farmers' plight, prompting the Department of Agriculture to agree to offer a class payment in 1999.